Introducing our partners: Part 3

 Recovering ghost nets

 Where exactly is the net and how can it be reached?
-What kind of marine flora grows here, what marine animals live here?
+What kind of marina flora grows here, what marine animals live here?
 What kind of net is it and what condition is it in?
 Once these questions have been resolved, the Ghost Divers head out onto the water.
 When they go diving, they each carry four oxygen tanks, weighing a total of 70 kilos – in addition to their other equipment.
 That should make clear that only experienced divers with technical training are involved in these projects!
 As soon as they reach the net, they examine it closely and free animals that are caught, as you can see in this video, for instance.
 They then use knives to cut loose the nets, which are often completely tangled, and attach “lifting bags” filled with air to bring the nets to the surface.
 This is where the rest of the team awaits the divers in their boat and hauls in the nets, using a crane if necessary.
 Mission complete!

 What happens with the nets?